project-codeflare/codeflare-transfer-learning/README.md

 8. Exec into the head node and run the application.
 For example:
 ```
 $ oc exec -it glue-cluster-head-cjgzk -- /bin/bash
-(base) 1000650000@glue-cluster-head-cjgzk:~/glue$ nohup ./glue_benchmark -b {bucket-name} -m roberta-base -t WNLI 2>&1 &
+(base) 1000650000@glue-cluster-head-cjgzk:~/glue$ nohup ./glue_benchmark -b {bucket-name} -m roberta-base -t WNLI -M &
 ```
-This will run the GLUE benchmark, a set of downstream tasks on RoBERTa base model against the WNLI task with 10 different seeds
+This will run the GLUE benchmark, a set of downstream tasks on RoBERTa base model against the WNLI task with 10 different seeds, and save the model from seed with best score.

 9. Monitor the progress using `nohup.out`.
-The evaluation results will be in `/tmp/summary`.
+The evaluation results, along with the remote consoles in log.log files, will be in `/tmp/summary`.

 10. When finished, clean up the active resources in your project:
 ```